worldbank/rissk/FEATURES_SCORES.md

 **Score**

+`s__gps_proximity_count` for each unit returns number of other units within 10 meters radius + accuracy.
+Note maybe high accuracy might be an issue.
+In absolute numbers

+`s__gps_spatial_extreme_outlier` find midpoint, median of lat and long, for each point calculate distance to midpoint, true if distance larger than 95 percentile of distancens + 30 kilometers (helps with high density cases)

+`s__gps_spatial_outlier` exclude extreme outliers. if less than 10k records COF, otherwise LOF.
+COF is very memory demanding, seems to perform better, both are proximity based algorithms, COF works on connectivity based, while LOF. is binary

 0. any that are crazily far away like in another country or with 0 latitude and 0 longitude, are obviously with issues.
-1. In combination with f__latitude, identify clusters and mark outliers from the cluster, e.g. distance in SD to the cluster mid point (mean lat and long).
-These can show that the interview was not colllected at the location but sometimes is due to GPS not working (which should be fixed by the interviewer), and interviewers recording the GPS on the way home or in the evening (all of which is undesired behaviour).
+1. In combination with f__latitude, identify clusters and mark outliers from the cluster, e.g. distance in SD to the cluster mid-point (mean lat and long).
+These can show that the interview was not collected at the location but sometimes is due to GPS not working (which should be fixed by the interviewer), and interviewers recording the GPS on the way home or in the evening (all of which is undesired behaviour).
-2. If some points are very close together (very low distance to other units within the cluster) with corresponding high accuracy (low number), and if this is not common, then this points at one or more interviewer taking interviews in the same place, which if not common is suspicious, as they might fabricate them from under the tree/restraurant/hotel/side of the road.
+2. If some points are very close together (very low distance to other units within the cluster) with corresponding high accuracy (low number), and if this is not common, then this points at one or more interviewer taking interviews in the same place, which if not common is suspicious, as they might fabricate them from under the tree/restaurant/hotel/side of the road.
 3. Maybe explore variation from cluster location - date to identify those that are in one cluster for much longer than others (e.g. could be interviewer doing things from hotel).
 4. If an outlier (let's say the point when they took the GPS in the car on the way back or in their hotel) was one of few Answers recorded, then it is more likely to be just a GPS issue (still bad enough, as we have then the wrong location for the household), but more or many Answers were set around the time where the outlier is, then more of the interview was done in a bad place, and this is extremely unlikely.
 5. We could use GPS cluster as an independent variable to control for some of the variation in other variables.